Introduction

 as a whole — and analog programs are also simulations or analogs of particular states,

-then we must emphasize here that Volleyball troubles the usual relationship between
+then we must emphasize here that Volleyball troubles the usual relationship between model and reality.
+This program is meant

-and two humans playing its titular sport.
-In standard computational simulations (including
+to simulate a volleyball court and ball, and two humans playing its titular sport.

-analog ones), humans tweak variables and observe how the system behaves.
-In video
+and observe how the system behaves.
+In video games, variables take the form of timed

-true for Volleyball, the simulation is less autonomous and less autocratic.
-That
+and so on.
+But while that is still true for Volleyball, the simulation is less autonomous and less autocratic.
+That is, this coded system

-is, this coded system does not foist the constraints of the simulated reality on the
+does not foist the constraints of the simulated reality on the user and challenge

-we have seen, Volleyball calls its players to a somewhat different challenge: rather
+world it conjures is permeable with the reality it simulates.
+As we have seen, Volleyball calls its players to a somewhat different challenge: rather than understanding and

 The players must add gravity to this simulated beach volleyball game.
 The players